patrikbego/javachain/README.md

    "|nonce=" + nonce)`.
 Earlier versions only checked the leading-digits prefix, so any fabricated hash string passed as valid work.
-2. **Minting rules (coinbase)**: exactly one coinbase, at index 0, with no inputs, paying exactly the `Consensus.BLOCK_INCENTIVE` to the miner, signed by the miner.
+2. **Minting rules (coinbase)**: exactly one coinbase, at index 0, with no inputs, paying at least the `Consensus.BLOCK_INCENTIVE` to the miner, signed by the miner.
+   The exact payout (incentive plus sibling fees) is enforced by `verifyBlock()` - see FEES below.
 The old blanket "initial transaction -> valid" bypass allowed unlimited minting.
 3. **Ownership**: a spending transaction must reference resolvable outputs that all belong to one wallet, and its signature must verify against exactly that owner's key.
    No silent skips remain: an unresolvable input invalidates the transaction.
 Inputs